Makio64/vue-tiny-translation/example/README.md

 # Vue3 Tiny Translation - Example 🌍✨

-This is a working example demonstrating how to use the vue3-tiny-translation plugin.
+This is a working example demonstrating how to use the vue-tiny-translation plugin.

 ## Features Demonstrated